 COOK: The Department of Homeland Security says that Liberians shouldn't have expected to stay forever.
 Temporary protected status is only for people who have to leave their countries because of war or natural disasters.
 A spokesman for the U.S. Bureau of Citizenship and Immigration Services, Shawn Saucier, explains.

-Mr. SHAWN SAUCIER (U.S. Bureau of Citizenship and Immigration Services): It is temporary.
+SHAWN SAUCIER: It is temporary.
 It allows them to stay in the United States and gives them this temporary status to remain in the United States and work in the United States until those temporary conditions in their home country are resolved and it's safe for them to return.

 COOK: A leader of the local Liberian community group, Saw Un To(ph), says he's not sure the Liberians will go.